Alisbaa/test/README.md

-The program goes through all the values ​​of the array that the user enters, comparing them with the maximum.
-If the maximum value is less than the next element, then the maximum is changed to that element.
+The program goes through all the values ​​of the array that the user enters, comparing them with the minimum.
+If the minimum value is greater than the next element, then the minimum is changed to that element.